 5.6 Financial Reporting Requirements

-Airport operators must comply with multiple financial reporting regimes simultaneously.
+Airport operators may comply with multiple financial reporting regimes simultaneously.

-• GASB 34: Airports structured as enterprise funds must report using accrual-basis accounting with infrastructure asset depreciation.
+- GASB 34: Airports structured as enterprise funds may report using accrual-basis accounting with infrastructure asset depreciation.

-• ACFR: Annual Comprehensive Financial Reports with audited financial statements, management discussion and analysis, and statistical sections.
+- ACFR: Annual detailed Financial Reports with audited financial statements, management discussion and analysis, and statistical sections.

 5.7 DBE and ACDBE Requirements

-Airports receiving federal funding must establish Disadvantaged Business Enterprise (DBE) programs for federally-assisted contracts (49 CFR Part 26) and Airport Concessions DBE (ACDBE) programs for concession contracts (49 CFR Part 23).
+Airports receiving federal funding may establish Disadvantaged Business Enterprise (DBE) programs for federally-assisted contracts (49 CFR Part 26) and Airport Concessions DBE (ACDBE) programs for concession contracts (49 CFR Part 23).
 Goals are set based on availability and disparity studies.
-Prime contractors and concessionaires must demonstrate good-faith efforts to meet subcontracting goals.
+Prime contractors and concessionaires may demonstrate good-faith efforts to meet subcontracting goals.
 Non-compliance can result in sanctions and loss of federal funding eligibility.

-The grant assurance system is the federal government's most powerful tool for regulating airport conduct.
-When your airport accepts AIP grants, you execute written assurances that bind your operations for decades.
+The grant assurance system is a primary federal tool for regulating airport conduct.
+When an airport accepts AIP grants, it executes written assurances that bind operations for decades.
 PFC authority imposes parallel statutory obligations that largely mirror those assurances.
-Here are the assurances that most significantly affect day-to-day operations.
+Here are the key assurances affecting day-to-day operations:

 Part VII: Current Regulatory Issues and Emerging Challenges